OurVoiceUSA/HelloVoter/database/README.md

     docker exec -ti $(docker ps -qf name=hellovoter) cypher-shell -u neo4j -p $NEO4J_PASS

-Now you can navigate to the web UI which is published here: https://apps.ourvoiceusa.org/HelloVoterHQ/
+Now you can navigate to the web app which is published here: https://apps.ourvoiceusa.org/hellovoter/

-Enter the public domain name of your server and click one of the sign-in options.
+On the organize screen, enter the public domain name of your server and click one of the sign-in options.
 Make sure you have SSL properly configured!